ashishkr010/TorConnect/README.md

 # TorConnect
 This C program, "TorConnect," establishes a secure connection to a target website via the Tor network using a SOCKS5 proxy.
 By connecting to Tor's local proxy at 127.0.0.1:9050, it routes traffic from any Linux command directly through Tor, providing privacy and anonymity for command-line operations.

-# Toralizer
+# TorConnect

-Toralizer is a C-based command-line tool that routes any Linux command's network traffic through the Tor network using a SOCKS5 proxy.
+TorConnect is a C-based command-line tool that routes any Linux command's network traffic through the Tor network using a SOCKS5 proxy.
 This tool allows you to connect securely and anonymously to specified IP addresses or domain names by leveraging Tor's privacy features.
 It’s especially useful for applications like `curl`, `ssh`, and `npm`, which can now run through Tor with minimal setup.

 ## Features